gw_mode and router advertisement daemon for IPv6

 - However, it would be nice, if a client (= gw_mode=client) is able to select more than one gateway for redundancy.
 The number of gateways to select ought to be configurable.

-#10 Updated by Eric Sanders over 3 years ago
+Updated by Eric Sanders almost 4 years ago

 IPv6 RA can pass through the mesh, for SSIDs that are bridged once the ip6tables FORWARD chain is modified.
 The default configuration is set to, more or less, forward almost nothing (this includes forwarding through the bridged interfaces) related to IPv6.
 I've modified my FORWARD chain and included a script file which runs every hour to make sure rules stay active.